-Warren’s new bankruptcy plan may spark a clash with Biden
+Warren’s new bankruptcy plan could spark a clash with Biden

 “When thinking about electability, it would be complete malpractice to nominate someone who conspired in backrooms for years with credit card lobbyists and voted for every corporate bankruptcy bill, Wall Street deregulation, and trade deal that voters hate,” Adam Green, co-founder of the Progressive Change Campaign Committee, said in a statement.
 “Biden would ironically cede the outsider mantle to a corrupt incumbent president.”

+Biden’s campaign on Tuesday pointed to a statement that spokesperson Andrew Bates previously released on the 2005 law, saying the then-senator “fought for and won important concessions for middle class families in it.”

-Warren has feuded for weeks with another candidate bunched with her and Biden for Democratic primary front runner-status: former South Bend, Indiana, Mayor Pete Buttigieg.
+Warren has feuded for weeks with another candidate bunched with her and Biden for Democratic primary front-runner status: former South Bend, Indiana, Mayor Pete Buttigieg.

-Sharpening her rhetoric against the former vice president would put Warren more in line with a fellow White House hopeful competing for the Democratic Party’s left flank, Vermont Sen. Bernie Sanders .
-He has for months criticized Biden, including saying Monday on CNN that Biden once wanted to cut Social Security and Medicare while in the Senate.
+Sharpening her rhetoric against Biden would put Warren more in line with a fellow White House hopeful competing for the Democratic Party’s left flank, Vermont Sen. Bernie Sanders.
+He has for months criticized the former vice president, including saying Monday on CNN that Biden once wanted to cut Social Security and Medicare while in the Senate.

 Warren says her plan will also “end the absurd rules that make it nearly impossible to discharge student loan debt in bankruptcy” and allow for many of those doing so to keep their homes and cars “so they can start from a firm foundation when they start to pick up the pieces and rebuild their financial lives.”
 She also said she’d work to address “shameful” racial and gender disparities in the current system.